francois-gm/go-kabk-y4/2025-2026-Y4/README.md

 ## The assignment

 - Conceptualize, design and code a web version of your research document.
-- Work with code in your website sketching process (we won't look at your .pdf or 'indesign' website sketches proposal).
+- Work with code in your website sketching process (we won't look at your .pdf, "indesign" or "figma" website sketches proposal).
 - Publish (deploy) it on the KABK's GitHub repo.
 - Ensure it is archivable on the university's *researchcatalogue.net*.